vishalcloudyuga/dcos-docs/1.8/usage/jobs/getting-started.md

 ## Add a Job

-1. Create a job file in JSON format:
+1. Create a job file in JSON format.
+The `id` parameter is the job ID.
+You will use this ID later to manage your job.

     ```json
     {